List of songs recorded by Blink-182

-Blink-182 at the Showcase Theater in Corona, California in 1995.
+The original lineup of Mark Hoppus, Scott Raynor and Tom DeLonge recorded the albums Buddha (1994), Cheshire Cat (1995) and Dude Ranch (1997), and the song "I Won't Be Home for Christmas" (2001).

+The 1998–2005 lineup of DeLonge, Hoppus and Travis Barker recorded the albums Enema of the State (1999), The Mark, Tom, and Travis Show (2000), Take Off Your Pants and Jacket (2001) and Blink-182 (2003), as well as the songs "Family Reunion" (1999), "Not Now" (2005) and non-album cover versions.

+The reformed 2009–2015 lineup of Hoppus, Barker and DeLonge recorded the album Neighborhoods (2011) and the EP Dogs Eating Dogs (2012).

+The 2015–2020 lineup of Hoppus, Barker and Matt Skiba recorded the albums California (2016) and Nine (2019), the single "Not Another Christmas Song" (2019), and featured on several singles.

+During the COVID-19 pandemic, Hoppus and Barker recorded the song "Quarantine" (2020).

+The reunited lineup since 2022 of Hoppus, Barker and DeLonge recorded the album One More Time...
+(2023) and its deluxe version One More Time...
+Part-2 (2024).

 The American rock band Blink-182 has recorded songs for nine studio albums, as well as numerous extended plays.
 This list comprises the band's recorded catalog, as well as live renditions, early demo tracks, and recorded appearances on other albums.
 Blink-182 formed in Poway, a suburb of San Diego, California in 1992.
 The trio consists of bassist and vocalist Mark Hoppus, drummer Travis Barker, and guitarist and vocalist Tom DeLonge.
 The band is considered a key group in the development of pop punk music; their combination of pop melodies with fast-paced punk rock featured a more radio-friendly accessibility than prior bands.
 The group, with original drummer Scott Raynor, emerged from the Southern California punk scene of the early 1990s and first gained notoriety for high-energy live shows and irreverent lyrical toilet humor.